EmergingMarketWatch

 • Expected decision: Hold

-The MPC expectedly maintained the policy rate steady at 4.50% on Oct 9 and again cited the elevated inflation environment and the increased geopolitical uncertainties as factors backing its decision.
-None of those changed since the previous rate decision and the geopolitical situation even deteriorated further.
-Thus, the BoI did not change the rhetoric and continued to stress on the need to first look at the stability of the financial markets and to make efforts to reduce risks along with pulling inflation down to the 1-3% target range and supporting economic activity.
-Yaron stated that the monetary policy was still restrictive enough to bring inflation back to the target.
-However, while before he was speaking of potential policy rate cut in Q2 2025, the governor now suggested that the MPC might raise the policy rate in case of signs of further increase in inflation.
-Later on, deputy governor Andrew Abir explained that any potential rate hike would depend on inflation releases for Sep and Oct and what kind of budget the government adopts on Oct 31.
-Abir explained that the fiscal policy was currently very expansionary and inflationary because of the war.
-The BoI research department no longer expects rate cuts in the following year as it assumes the policy rate to remain at 4.50% by October 2025 as it would take longer for the increased inflation to return to the target.
+The MPC has been keeping the policy rate steady at 4.50% in the past several meetings citing the elevated inflation environment and the increased geopolitical uncertainties as factors backing its decision.
+The BoI did not change the rhetoric either and continued to stress on the need to first look at the stability of the financial markets and to make efforts to reduce risks along with pulling inflation down to the 1-3% target range and supporting economic activity.
+BoI governor Amir Yaron has stated before that the monetary policy was still restrictive enough to bring inflation back to the target but as of October, he started mentioning a possibility to increase the rate while previously the MPC was choosing between maintaining the rate and making a cut, possibly as of Q2 2025.
+The likelihood for a hike is not to be neglected in the following months as risks for inflation have not disappeared and it is to increase, also because of a VAT rate hike.
+The risks for a looser fiscal stance in 2025 have not dissipated yet either.
+We note that the BoI research department no longer expects rate cuts until October 2025 and assumes that the policy rate will remain at 4.50% as it would take longer for the increased inflation to return to the target.
 We recall that this is not a guidance or a projection of the MPC but has most likely been endorsed by the policy makers.

-Inflation has been accelerating since March until August but then moderated to lower-than-expected 3.5% y/y in September, in a positive surprise to the markets and thus reducing significantly the chance for a rate hike in the next rate-setting meeting on Nov 25, in our opinion.
-However, even if the latest print pointed to some stabilisation in the inflation environment, the inflation has been above the 1-3% target range in the past three months and we think that the easing in September could be only one-off, supported by volatile oil prices and weaker consumption in fashion stores ahead of the Jewish New Year, as reported by local media.
-After the last rate decision, Abir stated that the inflation environment has become more challenging since end-August and the inflation spike was due to supply disruptions in tourism, construction and agriculture, which are not expected to start performing better in the near future, we think.
-The latest central bank forecasts sees inflation accelerating further in early 2025 with possible moderation towards the target in H2 2025.
+Inflation has been accelerating since March until August but then moderated to lower-than-expected 3.5% y/y in September, in a positive surprise to the markets, and then stabilised at that level in October, in line with expectations.
+The latest inflation expectations, one of the major considerations the MPC is considering in the decisions, pointed to some moderation.
+Thus, inflation developments seem to have stabilised for now but inflation has been above the 1-3% target range in the past four months.
+After the rate decision in October, deputy governor Abir stated that the inflation environment has become more challenging since end-August and the inflation spike was due to supply disruptions in tourism, construction and agriculture, which are not expected to start performing better in the near future, we think.
+The latest central bank forecast sees inflation accelerating further in early 2025 with possible moderation towards the target in H2 2025.
 Inflation is not likely to return to the target before Q4 2025, however, as the inflation forecast is seen at 3.2% y/y in October 2025, according to the BoI.
 The BoI said that the inflation forecast tends to the upside and is affected by supply limitations, which are also affecting economic activity.
-It repeated that the war and its impact on activity, the shekel depreciation, prolonged supply limitations, fiscal developments, and higher global oil prices are pro-inflationary risks.
+It continued repeating that the war and its impact on activity, the shekel depreciation, prolonged supply limitations, fiscal developments, and higher global oil prices are pro-inflationary risks.

 Board statements, press briefings, minutes from MPC meetings